sindresorhus/awesome-scifi/readme.md

 #### [The Time Machine](https://www.imdb.com/title/tt0268695/) (2002) [4.2]

 Categories: `remake` `steampunk`

+It is an entertaining and a well done movie with lots of scifi topics: time travels, artificial intelligence, a post apocalyptic world with a new race of humans and more. - [@damaru2](https://github.com/damaru2)

 > Hoping to alter the events of the past, a 19th century inventor instead travels 800,000 years into the future, where he finds humankind divided into two warring races.